aicenter/ShoDi/README.md

 - `func_test_runner`: for running functional tests

 # Usage
+To use the project, first build the desired data structures using the preprocessor and then use the library to answer queries.

+To test the usage, you can use the test data located in the `data/functest` directory.

 ## The Preprocessor
 The preprocessor has a simple **command line interface**.
 Let us now assume that you have a directed weighted graph in one of the supported formats (see [Input/Output File Formats](#inputoutput-file-formats)).
 The command line interface requires you to use specific arguments.
 The first argument determines whether you want to preprocess a graph file or benchmark a preprocessed graph using some method.
 The arguments following the first one are specific to each of the usages.

 General usage: